Speech, Language and Communication Science

 Why take this course?

-Our course focuses on developing tomorrow’s competent skilled speech and language therapy assistants.
+Our course focuses on developing tomorrow’s skilled speech and language therapy associates.

 What will I experience?